Jump to content

 Research

-Recruitment to Step Up to Social Work is managed by the Kent and Medway regional partnership, and applications to Step Up to Social Work must be made through a central Department for Education application portal.
-Please note that applications must be made by noon (UK time) on Monday 3 April.
+Applications to Step Up to Social Work must be made through a central Department for Education application portal.